aws-terraform-module/terraform-aws-fsx-for-windows/README.md

 1. **AWS Managed Active Directory (AD) Only**
    This module currently supports **only AWS Managed Active Directory**.
 Integration with other AD types is not available.

-2. **No Custom Subnet Specification**
-   Specifying custom subnets for the FSx file system is not supported at this time.

 ---

 ## Usage Examples